 |New World Review||Aji Seco|

-People have spotted Aji Limo Chile Peppers using the Specialty Produce app for iPhone and Android.
+People have shared Aji Limo Chile Peppers using the Specialty Produce app for iPhone and Android.